terrimod/root/README.md

 # Root
 > <b>it is a fake one</b>.
 Root is an automated tool which help you to gain to access of fake root privileges and real root privileges without rooting your device.
 You don't need to install any other OS to gain the root privileges in your termux.
-This tool(ROOT) is specifically made for termux and termux users.
+FKRoot is specifically made for termux and termux users.
 This tool will also help you to gain the look of Kali-Linux in your termux with root access.
 It is not real root.<br><br>

 <centre>
 <img src="https://github.com/adarshaddee/root/blob/main/images/Img2.jpg" alt="root termux" title="root termux" width="100%" />